Last updated on February 26th, 2023 at 12:36 pm

 When we broke for lunch, and everyone scattered to rush off to the restroom or grab a cup of tea or make a quick phone call before eating, I hid away on a couch tucked behind an art screen in the lower level of the house, finishing my autographs – big Xs and Os with a Sharpie and a personalized note – on each photo.

-I used my favorite pin-up girl shot, and put a sticker on the back of each one with my new Website and business name, Hot For Happiness.
+I used my favorite pin-up girl shot and put a sticker on the back of each one with my new Website and business name.